-Average densities of 11.0 threads per centimeter horizontally and 13.3 threads per centimeter vertically were measured by the Thread Count Automation Project of Cornell University and Rice University (see report dated May 2010 in NGA Conservation department files).
+Earlier technical summaries of this work were prepared by Melissa Katz and Catherine Metzger.
+Average densities of 11 threads per centimeter horizontally and 13.3 threads per centimeter vertically were measured by the Thread Count Automation Project of Cornell University and Rice University (see report dated May 2010 in NGA conservation department files).

-The pigments and ground were analyzed by the NGA Scientific Research department using air-path X-ray Fluorescence spectroscopy (see report dated October 26, 1978, in NGA Conservation department files).
+The pigments and ground were analyzed by the NGA scientific research department (see NGA conservation department files).

 - Armstrong, Sir Walter.
 The Peel Collection and the Dutch School of Painting.
 London, 1904: 43.